 I applied for graduate school at a time in my life when I was looking for greater purpose for my work.
 I spent a lot of time in college and during my career volunteering.
-I was a bit burnt out; I wanted to find a space where I could also think about why injustices happen, not only act against injustice (which is still very important!).
+I was a bit burnt out.
+I wanted to find a space where I could also think about why injustices happen — not only act against injustice (which is still very important!).
 ERG’s mission statement made me hopeful that I’d find that space and other scholars who are interested in those questions too.
 I was right.

 What advice do you have for prospective students, what can they expect?

-Expect to change a lot; that’s the point!
+Expect to change a lot — that’s the point!
 Expect to make lifelong friends.

-Who have you been working with at ERG?
+Who did you work with at ERG?

 I am seated with the US Ambassador to Vietnam, Ted Osius, as he gives the keynote speech at the National Assembly of Vietnam in Hanoi.